Machine Configuration and BSP Basics

 This is where machine configuration and BSP layers come in.
 They describe the target board or SoC family and provide the metadata that lets the build system produce something that can actually boot and run on that hardware.

-What a BSP Layer Is
+What is a BSP Layer?

 A BSP layer is the layer that carries hardware support metadata.